UniversityMLCampJeju/2018/README.md

 ### Application Form

-Please click on <a href="Application_Form.docx" download>Click to Download</a>  to download the application form and submit to universitymlcampjeju@gmail.com or ycb@jejunu.ac.kr.
+Please click on <a href="Application_Form_new.docx">here</a>  to download the application form and submit to universitymlcampjeju@gmail.com or ycb@jejunu.ac.kr.